LV-VL4/LV-VL4/README.md

 <img width="1077" height="566" alt="Screenshot_20260502_155921_town pony game_edit_515737410390050" src="https://github.com/user-attachments/assets/11fe9241-4f6d-4bb8-ab7c-5efca5c7b404" />

 i reached out to them and asked them to delete the copied skin days ago. they claimed they "made it" or "saw a friend with it." this is a lie. my friends were present during the entire creation process of my guest skin.
-Despite being told to stop, they have continued to wear the skin, THINKING i wouldnt notice. my oomfz whispered and came to me after my dismissal in a regiscout they said they spotted a guest skin that looked exactly like mine, confirming they have no intention of respecting my work! wow..WOW!. if you see someone wearing this skin who isnt me, they are wearing a stolen skin. no one has this guest skin but me. ^above
+DESPITE being told to stop, they have continued to wear the skin THAT I TOLD THEM TO DELETE IT, THINKING i wouldnt notice. my oomfz whispered and came to me after my dismissal in a regiscout they said they spotted a guest skin that looked exactly like mine, confirming they have no intention of respecting my work! wow..WOW!. if you see someone wearing this skin who isnt me, they are wearing a stolen skin. no one has this guest skin but me. ^above

 their github:
 <img width="955" height="248" alt="Screenshot_20260502_160905_town pony game_edit_515764069853066" src="https://github.com/user-attachments/assets/00dfa4bb-3bbf-4d53-9d5e-47d8802df0e7" />